 In the 1990s and up to mid 2008 I worked with a series of companies in Sr. Engineering Management positions including SRI International ("Stanford Research Institute"), Edge Dynamics, RSA Security, Entegrity Solutions, and Hayes Microcomputer Products.
 I also had my own consulting practice based on my Actor Model communications framework the Communications Component Architecture (see Technologies page).

 Investing in Personal Interests:

 In July 2008 I formed a small investment company that focused on environmental research and Green Investments.
 I became a great fan of High Mountain Oolong Tea, and my wife and I did some work to help reduce the use of toxic pesticides in the mountain Tea farms of Taiwan.

-I also became a Founding Supporter of SAVE THE FROGS, which became a major international educational lobby and field-work organisation dedicated to the protection of global amphibian populations.
+In 2009 I became a founding supporter of the endangered species organization SAVE THE FROGS, which evolved into a major educational lobby and field-work organization dedicated to the protection of global amphibian populations.
 Frogs are a major "indicator species" for the health of the environment for all life forms, including us humans.
 The alarming fact of their declining numbers sends a serious message that we need to do a lot more to clean up the environment.